TL;DR — 10 Best WhatsApp Chatbot Platforms

 Automation

 What to look for in live agent handoff: the AI should recognize when it can't help — complex questions, frustrated customers or high-value opportunities — and escalate automatically.
 Smart routing should send conversations to the right team or agent based on inquiry type, language, customer segment or deal size.
 The human agent must receive the full conversation history, collected information and any actions the AI already took.
-The AI should stop immediately when a human steps in, with no overlap or repeated questions.

 Poor handoff creates friction at the worst possible moment: when a high-intent customer needs human help to close a deal or resolve an issue.
 The best platforms make the transition invisible to the customer.